giridhar7632/the-MERN-stack/08-notes-crud-api.md

 module.exports = { getNotes, createNotes, getNote, updateNote, deleteNote }
 ```

 This completes the backend of our application.
-We implemented the authentication using JSON Web tokens and created an API for implementing **CRUD** operations.
+We implemented the authentication using JSON Web Tokens and created an API for implementing **CRUD** operations.

-You can find the progress of the project [here]().
+You can find the progress of the project [here](https://github.com/giridhar7632/mern-notes-app/tree/0997dc5fd238ef30ab262ded192f07d1d4e8f6a6).

-In the next chapter, Let's test whether our pplication works as expected or not.
+In the next chapter, Let's test whether our application works as expected or not.